KDE Robust Satisficing for Optimal Load Shedding Under Renewable Uncertainty

 A Marginal Reliability Impact Based Accreditation Framework for Capacity Markets

-This paper presents a Marginal Reliability Impact (MRI) based resource accreditation framework in the context of capacity market design.
-Under this framework, a resource is accredited based on its marginal impact on system reliability, thus aligning the resource’s capacity market value with its reliability contribution.
-A salient feature of the MRI-based accreditation is that each … Read more
+This paper presents a Marginal Reliability Impact (MRI) based resource accreditation framework for capacity market design.
+Under this framework, a resource is accredited based on its marginal impact on system reliability, thus aligning the resource’s accreditation value with its reliability contribution.
+A key feature of the MRI-based accreditation is that the accredited capacities supplied by … Read more

 Machine Learning–Enhanced Column Generation for Large-Scale Capacity Planning Problems